CV

 on ``Algorithmic Decision Theory", a European networking activity

 funded under the FP7.
-On the same topic I am co-organiser of the 2010-2013 DIMACS special focus (together with Fred Roberts)
+On the same topic I was co-organiser of the 2010-2013 DIMACS special focus (together with Fred Roberts)

 and coordinating the GDRI “ALGODEC” jointly funded by a number of